dev-mukherjee/Evader/README.md

 ## Information

  This tool is for educational purpose only, usage of Evader for attacking targets without prior mutual consent is illegal.
- Developers assume no liability and are not responsible for any misuse or damage cause by this program.
+ Developers assume no liability and are not responsible for any misuse or damage cause by this program.<br/>

+🔴 **Never Upload this payload on virustotal,use noditribute.com** 🔴